-Your wallet has a bull's-eye target on it for IRS scamsters!
-Here are a few common scams you need to be on the lookout for because they circle back around each and every year.
+IRS scammers are working overtime this season in an attempt to steal your identity and money!
+Here are a few common scams you need to be on the lookout for -- as they circle back around each and every year.

 Generic IRS phone scam